lowgoz/cgate-mqtt/README.md

 The application uses MQTT topics for communication.
 The topics are structured as follows:

 - `cbus/bridge/cbus2-mqtt/state`: Bridge online/offline status.
+- `cbus/event/cbus2-mqtt/<unique_id>/state`: Trigger Events.
 - `cbus/light/cbus2-mqtt/<unique_id>/state`: Light state (ON/OFF).
+- `cbus/light/cbus2-mqtt/<unique_id>/set`: Set light state.
 - `cbus/light/cbus2-mqtt/<unique_id>/brightness`: Light brightness (0-100).
-- `cbus/light/cbus2-mqtt/<unique_id>/set`: Set light state or brightness.
+- `cbus/light/cbus2-mqtt/<unique_id>/brightness/set`: Set Light brightness (0-100).
-- `cbus/sensor/cbus2-mqtt/<unique_id>/state`: Sensor state (hold event).

-## C-Bus Project Configuration

-The application supports parsing C-Bus project configuration from XML files.
-Use the `readXmlFile` function in `app.js` to read the project configuration.
-Configure the `HOME.xml` file path in the `readXmlFile` function.
+- `cbus/light/cbus2-mqtt/<unique_id>/attributes`: C-Bus attributes for the group in JSON package, can also be seen in Home Assistant
+  `{"cbus_address":"254/56/3","unit_name":"DIM1A-01","unit_address":"0x3","unit_type":"Dimmer","unit_model":"L5508D1A","output_channel":"3"}`

 ## Troubleshooting

-- If you encounter any issues, refer to the console logs for more information.
+- If you encounter any issues, enable detail logging and refer to the console logs for more information.
 - Check the configuration settings in `settings.js`.

+## Conclusion

+The C-Gate to MQTT Bridge project is a comprehensive solution for seamlessly integrating Clipsal CBUS PLCs with MQTT-enabled IoT devices and services.
+By facilitating real-time communication, MQTT Discovery, and support for trigger applications, this application enhances the automation and control capabilities of CBUS systems within the larger IoT ecosystem.
+Through this bridge, users can unlock new possibilities for managing their CBUS lighting and trigger applications.

 ## Contributions